AleksBL/Block_TD_block_sparse/README.md

 iBTD = BTD.Invert()
 ```

-### taking the trace of the their product, we should hopefully be taking the trace of the identity-matrix
+### Taking the trace of the their product, we should hopefully be taking the trace of the identity-matrix
-### which should yield the dimension of the matrix:
+###which should yield the dimension of the matrix:

 ```
 print(BTD.TrProd(iBTD))
 ```

-###The individual blocks of the matrix is accessed as
+### The individual blocks of the matrix is accessed as
 ```
 P = BTD.Block(0,1)
 plt.matshow(P[0,:,:])